thesstefan/triviality/README.md

 # Triviality

-Trivia game written in C and Qt5.
+Trivia game written in C++ and Qt5.
 The game has three possibilities sources of data:

 1. The [Open Trivia Database](https://opentdb.com).
 The game goes online and requests so called question-packs under JSON form, which are parsed and then used in-game.
-2. Local SQLite database
+2. Local SQLite database.
-3. Local text file format
+3. Local text file format.

 # Installation
 ```bash